 Tools used – 5 Whys, Histogram, Pareto Chart

 Once the magnitude of the problem is understood, it is time for the team to figure out possible solutions and their reach.
 Having an improvement plan in place will be helpful.

 Tools Used – FMEA, Brainstorming

-If a process isn’t sustainable, it won’t be valid to the improvement process, and won’t be followed.
+If a process isn’t sustainable, it won’t be valid for the improvement process, and won’t be followed.
 In order to achieve sustainability, the project needs to go through this phase of Six Sigma.
 The team must monitor the improved project and have documentation ready for the improved process.

 Tools used – Control Plan

 Any organization seeking support from Six Sigma must have a prior knowledge about how these 5 phases work and what importance they hold.
-This will ensure the organization is on the right path in improving their business processes.
+This will ensure the organization is on the right path to improving their business processes.